6.3 Borrowing: Access Without Ownership Transfer

 Rust also prevents references from outliving the data they point to:

-fn main() { let reference_to_nothing = dangle(); } fn dangle() -> &String { // Tries to return a reference to a String let s = String::from("hello"); // s is created inside dangle &s // Return a reference to s } // s goes out of scope and is dropped here.
+fn main() { let reference_to_nothing = dangle(); } fn dangle() -> &String { // Tries to return a shared reference to a String let s = String::from("hello"); // s is created inside dangle &s // Return a reference to s } // s goes out of scope and is dropped here.
 Its memory is freed. // The returned reference would point to invalid memory!

 The compiler rejects this code because the reference &s